Capitol riot probe zeroes in on Pentagon delay in sending troops

 And the overlapping narratives of Jan.
 6 are hitting a Capitol already dealing with a volatile security environment, as Capitol Police warn of multiple ongoing threats — one to the as-yet-unscheduled State of the Union address and another on Thursday, when some Trump-supporting militia groups have suggested once again breaching the Capitol.

-Walker, with evident exasperation, told two Senate committees that he preemptively loaded troops on buses amid the chaos of Jan.
-6's insurrection while awaiting approval from acting Secretary of Defense Christopher Miller.
+Walker, with evident exasperation, told two Senate committees that he preemptively loaded troops on buses amid the chaos of the insurrection while awaiting approval from acting Defense Secretary Christopher Miller.
 That approval took hours to arrive, he said.
 In the interim, top Army leaders — including the brother of former Trump national security adviser Michael Flynn — pushed back, worrying that the visual of National Guard troops ringing the Capitol could “inflame” the rioters, Walker said.

 “We could have helped extend the perimeter and push back the crowd,” Walker said.